 A s communities across South Carolina grow, many counties are faced with increasing stress on public infrastructure.
 This has accelerated the demand for new and expanded airports, roads, bridges, water and sewer systems, and solid waste disposal.
 Counties should take a proactive role in determining the direction of infrastructure and should be included in decisions at the state level affecting local infrastructure.

-Key Transportation Corridors - Support working with regional councils of governments to identify key transportation corridors for manufacturing, economic development, tourism, and evacuation routes.
+Key Transportation Corridors - Support working with regional councils of governments (COG) and metropolitan planning organizations (MPO) to identify key transportation corridors for manufacturing, economic development, tourism, and evacuation routes.

 Road Funding - Support increased road funding through: